kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

       requestsPerMinute: 1000
 ```

+#### Processor Catalog

-A catalog of standard policies will be defined:
+A catalog of standard policies will be defined, for example:

-(non-exhaustive list)
 - CredentialInjector
 - QoSController

+TODO: decide on a definitive catalog of processors.

+Controllers MUST publish the set of supported processor kinds and versions for a GatewayClass via GatewayClass.status.parametersRef or an implementation-specific status.

+Admission MUST reject unknown catalog kinds and MAY admit domain-scoped kinds but set status Degraded with reason UnsupportedExtensionType until support is advertised.

+#### Processor Extensions

-Additional policies may be defined.
+Additional processors may be defined.
 They MUST declare the following fields:

 - phase: one of {request-headers, request-body, connect, backend-request, backend-response, response-headers, response-body}
 - priority: integer.
 (Lower runs first within the same phase).
 - failOpen: boolean.
 Default false (closed).
 - preAuth: boolean.
 Default false. (trusted-peer context unavailable before authorization)
-- config: type-specific schema.
+- config: type-specific opaque object validated against the type's JSONSchema.

-### Phases
+#### Phases

 Phases are always evaluated in the following order: